Microsoft : workers demand it drop $480 million U.S. Army contract | MarketScreener

 The organizing effort, described to Reuters by three Microsoft workers, offers the latest example in the last year of tech employees protesting cooperation with governments on emerging technologies.

-Microsoft won a contract in November to supply the Army with at least 2,500 prototypes of augmented reality headsets, which digitally displays contextual information in front of a user's eyes.
+Microsoft won a contract in November to supply the Army with at least 2,500 prototypes of augmented reality headsets, which digitally display contextual information in front of a user's eyes.
 The government has said the devices would be used on the battlefield and in training to improve soldiers "lethality, mobility and situational awareness."

-In a petition to Microsoft executives, posted on Twitter, workers said they "did not sign up to develop weapons, and we demand a say in how our work is used."
+In the petition to Microsoft executives, posted on Twitter, the workers said they "did not sign up to develop weapons, and we demand a say in how our work is used."
 They called on the company to develop "a public-facing acceptable use policy" for its technology and an external review board to publicly enforce it.

-Microsoft and the U.S. Army did not immediately respond to requests to comment.
-Company President Brad Smith said in an October blog post it remained committed to assisting the military.
+Microsoft said in a statement that it always appreciates employee feedback.
+It also referred to an October blog post by its president, Brad Smith, in which he said the company remained committed to assisting the military and would advocate for laws to ensure responsible use of new technologies.

-"We'll engage not only actively but proactively across the U.S. government to advocate for policies and laws that will ensure that AI and other new technologies are used responsibly and ethically," Smith wrote.
+Shares of Microsoft fell 7 cents to $110.90 after hours on Friday.

-Though many governments want to better draw upon the expertise of the biggest U.S. tech companies, fresh employee resistance has added a new challenge to already complicated relationships.
+Though many governments want to draw upon the expertise of the biggest U.S. tech companies, employee resistance has added a new challenge to already complicated relationships.

 Worker pushback led Alphabet Inc last year to announce it would not renew a Pentagon contract in which its artificial intelligence technology is used to analyze drone imagery.